Reds vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jonathan India and the Cincinnati Reds play Luis Robert and the Chicago White Sox at Great American Ball Park on Saturday.
-First pitch is at 6:40 PM ET.
+Luis Robert and the Chicago White Sox take the field on Sunday at Great American Ball Park against Graham Ashcraft, who is starting for the Cincinnati Reds.
+First pitch will be at 4:10 PM ET.

-The Reds are favored in this one, at -125, while the underdog White Sox have +105 odds to play spoiler.
-The over/under for the matchup is set at 9 runs.
+The White Sox are listed as +105 moneyline underdogs in this matchup with the favored Reds (-130).
+The total is 9.5 runs for the game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.